-This marks the Mlynec out as a fantastic establishment with a strong reputation but the location of the restaurant also makes it well worth visiting.
+This marks the Mlynec out as a fantastic establishment with a strong reputation, but the restaurant’s location also makes it well worth visiting.
 The restaurant can be found next to the Charles Bridge, set in the heart of Prague.
 This means it is a convenient place for tourists to visit but also provides stunning views during meal times.

-The view is excellent but the food is just as good and anyone that visits the Mlynec will not be disappointed.
-There is a full A La Carte menu to experience but it is the main courses that grab the attention here.
+The view is excellent, but the food is just as good, and anyone that visits the Mlynec will not be disappointed.
+There is a full A La Carte menu to experience, but it is the main courses grab the attention here.

-The Mlynec offers a great Thai experience but the menu caters for food from all over the world with traditional Czech food sitting alongside French, Japanese and Thai.
-There are also a fine selection of vegetarian foods to choose from, which should ensure that every diner is able to find something that they enjoy.
+The Mlynec offers a great Thai experience, but the menu caters for food from all over the world with traditional Czech food sitting alongside French, Japanese and Thai.
+There is also a fine selection of vegetarian foods to choose from, which should ensure that every diner is able to find something that they enjoy.